pizzahuman/3D-Virtual-Trial-Room/README.md

 # 3D-Virtual-Trial-Room
-Here we will add the Frontend, Backend and Filter Functions for the website
+Here we will add the Frontend, Backend and Filter Functions for the website of our project.